fionaoriordan/52445_19_iris/readme.md

  Fisher's analysis was published in The Use of Multiple Measurements in Taxonomic Problems, 1936 [2].
 Fisher found that one class is linearly separable from the other two classes[3].
 While the other two classes are not linearly separable from each other [3].
 The dataset is infamous in the computer science field of pattern recognition [3].
 'Pattern recognition is one of the four cornerstones of Computer Science.
 It involves finding the similarities or patterns among small, decomposed problems that can help us solve more complex problems more efficiently' Verbatim(https://www.bbc.com/bitesize/guides/zxxbgk7/revision/1).

-‘One class is linearly separable from the other 2; the latter are NOT linearly separable from each other’ [3] (https://archive.ics.uci.edu/ml/datasets/iris).
+Class Setosa is linearly separable from classes Virginica and Vertosa.
+However, the classes Virginica and Vertosa are NOT linearly separable from each other [3] (https://archive.ics.uci.edu/ml/datasets/iris).
 Define ‘Linear Separability’[4]
 ‘Linear separability refers to the fact that classes of patterns with -dimensional vector  can b e separated with a single decision surface.
 In the case above, the line  represents the decision surface.